seanJosephFitzpatrick/JavaReflection/README.md

 ## Deployment

+There are two methods of deployment **Eclipse IDE  or CMD line**.
+The command line method is faster because you only need to install java.

 * **Eclipse**
 Launch Eclipse and set the workspace as the root folder that was extracted from the GitHub project.
 Select the folder using the Eclipse popup window browse button.
 Create a new project File tab --> New --> Project --> Java Project and name it **Reflection**.
 This is the name of the folder containing the project, Eclipse will pull in the files into the created project.
 Run the project by selecting the Run tab --> Run.